vnphanquang/static-tree/api/docs/static-tree.tnodepublicapi.md

 ## TNodePublicApi interface

-The proxy api intended for public use
+The proxy api intended for public use.
+Refer to [TNode](./static-tree.tnode.md) for documentation of each method.

 <b>Signature:</b>